Croeso!

 Gower Salt Marsh Lamb gets its distinctive flavour from the coastal marshlands on which the sheep graze.
 In 2021, it became the first product to be awarded UK Protected Designation of Origin (PDO) status, preventing imitation and guaranteeing its quality. www.gowersaltmarshlamb.co.uk

-• Penderyn distillery - Launched in 2004, Penderyn was the first new whisky distillery to open in Wales for more than 100 years.
-It now produces its multi-award-winning spirits at three locations: its original headquarters in the Brecon Beacons (Bannau Brycheiniog), a second distillery in Llandudno, and a third in Swansea Copperworks.
+• Penderyn distillery: Launched in 2004, Penderyn was the first new whisky distillery to open in Wales for more than 100 years.
+It now produces its multi-award-winning spirits at three locations: its original Bannau Brycheiniog (Brecon Beacons) headquarters, a second distillery in Llandudno, and a third in Swansea Copperworks.
 As well as its range of single malt whiskies, Penderyn makes gin, vodka, rum and a cream liqueur, and exports to over 50 countries. www.penderyn.wales

-• SA Brain & Co Ltd - Having been in the brewing business for more than 130 years, Brains is proud of its strong Welsh heritage.
-The company brings together centuries of brewing tradition with a willingness to innovate.
+• SA Brain & Co Ltd: Having been in the brewing business for more than 130 years, Brains is proud of its strong Welsh heritage.
+The company brings together centuries of brewing tradition and a willingness to innovate.
 The beers produced at the company’s Dragon brewery in Cardiff include time-honoured favourites such as Brains Bitter, Dark and SA, and newer additions including Bayside Welsh Lager and Barry Island IPA. www.sabrain.com

 Related stories